Helen Marnie: Touring

 In 2015, Marnie started touring as a solo artist with a backing live band that consists of Emer Tumilty (synthesizers and backing vocals), Jonny Scott (guitar, synthesizers) and Peter Kelly (drums).
 She performed songs from her solo career and from Ladytron's back catalogue.
 Marnie and her live band played in Lima (Peru) and Santiago de Chile (Chile) so far.

 Musical influence

 Marnie grew up with pop music like Whitney Houston, Belinda Carlisle, Michael Jackson, Madonna, The Bangles, Carly Simon, and ABBA.
 She claimed musical influences such as Kate Bush, Maria Callas, and Joni Mitchell.
 She also mentioned artists like Bat for Lashes, MGMT, Fairport Convention, Serge Gainsbourg, Grimes, and Chvrches as her favourites.

 Personal life

 Marnie was married in 2011.
 Near the end of 2012 she moved back to Glasgow, after living in London for more than a decade.

+In November 2024, Marnie opened up a coffee shop in Montrose.

 Instruments

 During Ladytron's live shows, Helen Marnie sings and occasionally plays one synthesizer.
 She played live the following instruments for the band: